spencercarli/react-native-js-navigator-example/tutorials/navigator-tutorial.md

 }
 ```

-In the `handlePop` function we're checking if the stack has more than one screen and if so, we remove the last screen in that stack.
+In the `handlePop` function we're checking if the stack has more than one screen and, if so, we remove the last screen in that stack.

 Make sure you pass the `pop` function down on the `navigator` prop!